 The Commission does not conduct any pre-assessment screening.
-The Medical Assessor can contact the worker/claimant before the assessment to conduct their own pre-screening as required by their COVID-19 safety plan, operations of their practice, and in accordance with WHS obligations and PHOs.
+The Medical Assessor can contact the claimant/worker before the assessment to conduct their own pre-screening as required by their COVID-19 safety plan, operations of their practice, and in accordance with WHS obligations and PHOs.

-The Commission provides standard advice to workers/claimants with the information about the in-person medical assessment that includes:
+The Commission provides standard advice to claimants/workers about the inperson medical assessment that includes:

-- the requirement to provide evidence of vaccination status at the in-person medical assessment; - the requirement of a negative Rapid Antigen Test (RAT) at the in-person medical assessment; - that a RAT will be provided at the in-person medical assessment and the Medical Assessor will advise the claimant/worker how the RAT will be administered;
+- the requirement to provide evidence of double vaccination status at the inperson medical assessment or alternatively to advise the Commission if they are unvaccinated - that a RAT will be provided at the in-person medical assessment and the Medical Assessor will advise the claimant/worker on how the RAT will be administered - the requirement to administer a negative Rapid Antigen Test (RAT) at the in-person medical assessment their obligation to immediately contact the Commission and cancel the in-person medical assessment if they:

-- their obligation to immediately contact the Commission and cancel the in-person medical assessment if they: - contract COVID-19 and are required to be in isolation on the date of the appointment; - become a close household contact and are required to be in isolation on the date of the appointment, or - o have any COVID-19 symptoms on the date of the appointment.
+- contract COVID-19 - become a close household contact where risk of infection is significant, or - have any COVID-19 symptoms on the date of the appointment.

-Workers/claimants are encouraged to:
+Claimants/Workers are encouraged to: